Unmortan-Ellary/Vascura-FRONT/README.md

     - `Today is {{weekday}}` -> `Today is Friday` - Current Day of the Week.
     - `User System Language is {{language}}` -> `User System Language is en-US` - Browser Language in a form of `en-US`, `en-GB` etc.
     - `The Dragon hits you on {{roll 2d6}} HP` -> `The Dragon hits you on 8 HP` - Random Dice Roll function, can generate any kind of rolls that follows NdN loggic: 1d6, 2d10, 3d20.
 Can be used as simple random number generator: 1d1000 etc. Supports `{{roll}}`, `{{pick}}`,  `{{math}}` nesting - `{{roll {{roll 1d10}}d{{roll 2d6}}}}`, `{{roll {{pick 1|2|3}}d{{math {{roll 1d10}} * 2}}}}`.
     - `You found a Book about Red Dragons: {{lore Red Dragon}}` -> `You found a Book about Red Dragons: Red dragons are ancient...` - Will search Lorebook for Entry Name (Red Dragon) and injects its Lore data, not-case sensitive.
 If added Lorebook Entry have MACRO keys inside it - those keys also be processed.
-Supports MACRO nesting.
     - `You better choose {{pick A|B|C}} section` -> `You better choose B section` - Random Choice out of 2+ Options, supports MACRO nesting.
     - `You have {{math 10 + 5}} gold left` -> `You have 15 gold left` - Math function + - * / (), will remove any text inside the key, supports MACRO nesting.